Cairo Citadel Aqueduct: Later Mamluk restoration under al-Ghuri

 In 1480, Sultan Qaytbay undertook major repairs on the aqueduct.
 More significantly, from 1506 to 1508 Sultan al-Ghuri embarked on a major overhaul of the aqueduct system.
 He expanded or rebuilt the water intake tower, increasing the number of waterwheels from 4 to 6, and placed his emblem on the tower's walls.
 The tall arched openings in the western sides of the tower, as seen today, are where the waterwheels were once located.
 At the top of the tower were other wheels which were turned by oxen to power the waterwheels below.
 Al-Ghuri also rebuilt many of the aqueduct's arches, and the section of aqueduct closest to the Nile is attributed to him.

 The aqueduct after the Mamluk period

-The aqueduct continued to be used during the Ottoman period, but fell into disuses during the French occupation of Egypt by Napoleon between 1798 and 1801 when the water intake tower was adapted for use by the French as a fort.
-The aqueduct system definitively stopped providing water to the Citadel in the 19th century, probably as late as 1872 when the Khalij canal was filled-up during the construction of the new "modern" Cairo under Khedive Isma'il.
-In the 20th century parts of the aqueduct were lost or destroyed due to disrepair and modern constructions; in particular, the final section of the aqueduct near the Citadel has disappeared.
+The aqueduct continued to be used during the Ottoman period, but fell into disuse during the French occupation of Egypt by Napoleon between 1798 and 1801 when the water intake tower was adapted for use by the French as a fort.
+According to art historian Caroline Williams, the aqueduct and the Khalij canal continued to provide water for Cairo up until 1872.
+In the 20th century, parts of the aqueduct were lost or destroyed due to disrepair and modern constructions; in particular, the final section of the aqueduct near the Citadel has disappeared.